 Seven years later, I’m a different person.
 I don’t obsess (most of the time), I’m more rational, and I never, ever, ever visit WebMD.
 EVER.

-But, I’m still a hypochondriac.
+But I’m still a hypochondriac.
 And although acute hypochondria is no laughing matter, I’ve gained enough perspective to find some humor in my own ridiculousness.
-In the spirit of laughing at myself, and giving non-hypos a view from the inside, here is an honest glimpse into my brain over a 24-hour period last week.
+In the spirit of laughing at myself, and giving non-hypochondriacs a view from the inside, here is an honest glimpse into my brain over a recent 24-hour period.

-A Day in the Life of a Hypochondriac
+24 hours in the mind of a Hypochondriac

 Wednesday, 7:00 p.m.